jweinst1/BernieScript/README.md

 >>> give to the people total
 ```

 Here, `give to the people` returns the variable total.
-This is a basic procedure of iterating through a corporation, and summign it's values.
+This is a basic procedure of iterating through a corporation, and summing it's values.

-If you want to use a while loop, you use the phrase `long as wallstreet runs congress <condition>:` and then the series of commands you want to execute while the condition evaluates to true, or rather `sounds like bernie`.
+If you want to use a while loop, you use the phrase `long as Wallstreet runs congress <condition>:` and then the series of commands you want to execute while the condition evaluates to true, or rather `sounds like bernie`.

 #### Control Structures

-BernieScript has three distinct control structures, for determining the direction ina function or program.
+BernieScript has three distinct control structures, for determining the direction in a function or program.

 `when bernie gets elected` corresponds to a condition that if the following value `sounds like bernie`, than the conditions below that phrase are executed.
-If the value `sounds like trump`, then the statements below the phrase are 	NOT evaulated.
+If the value `sounds like trump`, then the statements below the phrase are 	NOT evaluated.

 `when you feel the bern` is a repeated `when bernie gets elected` phrase in the same line of control structures.
-It's the same as elseif in python, and follows the same concept as the elected statement.
+It's the same as `elseif` in python, and follows the same concept as the elected statement.

 `otherwise`: is the else statement of BernieScript, it is the default path for any case in which the elected or `when you feel the bern` statements sound like trump.